-The Director must be satisfied that the admission of the child to the program would be appropriate and be in the best interests of the child, not inconsistent with the interests of society or any victim.
+The Director must be satisfied that the admission of the child to the programme would be appropriate and in the best interests of the child but not inconsistent with the interests of society or any victim.

-Certain categories of crime and criminal behaviour may be excluded from the program.
+Certain categories of crime and criminal behaviour may be excluded from the programme.

-When being considered to be admitted to the program, the views of the victim are to be taken into consideration but are not determinative.
+When a child is being considered for admission to the programme, the views of the victim are to be taken into account but are not determinative.

-The Director decides whether to admit the child into the program.
-If he does so, he shall direct the juvenile liaison officer to give notice in writing to the parents of the child specifying the criminal or antisocial behaviour for which the caution is administered, whether the caution is to be formal or informal and the time and place where is to be administered.
+The Director decides whether to admit the child into the programme.
+If he does so, he shall direct the juvenile liaison officer to give notice in writing to the parents of the child specifying the criminal or antisocial behaviour for which the caution is to be administered; whether the caution is to be formal or informal; and the time and place where it is to be administered.

-The parents and guardians are to be entitled to attend the administration of the caution.
-The caution shall be administered to every child in the program.
+The parents and guardians are entitled to attend the administration of the caution.
+The caution shall be administered to every child in the programme.